PHP-QA-CI: A Comprehensive Quality Assurance Pipeline in a Single Dependency

 Performance Optimization

-The pipeline is optimized for performance through several strategies:
+The pipeline is optimized for performance in several ways:

 • Parallel execution where possible